 In order to obtain the Transport Canada Private Pilot License, you must:

-- Complete 40 hours of PPL Ground School
+- Complete a minimum of 40 hours of PPL Ground School

 - Pass the Transport Canada PPAER exam (minimum score of 60% required)

-- Successfully complete a minimum of 45 hours of air training that must include:
+- Complete a minimum of 45 hours of air training that must include:

 - 17 hrs dual with:

 - 5 hrs cross-country